 One Size fits Nobody Vaccine Schedule

 Dr. Humphries was alarmed that the white coat who ran the hospital was convinced, despite her professional experience with her own patients, that a one-size-fits-all vaccination program was safe for everyone, regardless of prior conditions and personal histories.
 In the interests of her patients, at least one of whom died of kidney failure after vaccination, she then began to research the subject.
 What she found is a history of vaccination far different than the one she was taught in medical school, and far different from the one we were all taught in school.
 She dug deeper and deeper, opening one door after another.
-It was an Alice in Wonderland experience, down the rabbit hole of corporate profits,into a world full where misinformation and superstition trump empirical science.
+It was an Alice in Wonderland experience, down the rabbit hole of corporate profits into a dark netherworld where misinformation and superstition trump science.

 Science vs. Superstition